saltofthemar/subtxt-ds/README.md

 ### postcss-process-calcs

-This sophisticated plugin handles the complex math behind fluid typography and spacing:
+This plugin handles the math behind fluid typography and spacing:

 - **Fluid Typography**: Simplifies complex clamp() expressions that power the fluid type scale
 - **Mathematical Precision**: Accurately calculates fluid values based on viewport size, maintaining perfect proportions at any screen size